kfelter/kfelter.github.io/README.md

 ### Spotify
 Backend Software Engineer II (Golang) 01/2021 - Present

 Megaphone was purchased by Spotify, my contributions to the adserver and content delivery code around Streaming Ad Insertion was a large contributor to the deal.
-I still lead the backend development team that focuses on scaling up to 1 billion podcast downloads a month and beyond.
+I am continuing my role, leading the backend development team focused on our largest applications written in golang.
+We are focused on scaling up to 1 billion podcast downloads a month and adding new features to an existing api.

-* migrated our infrastructure from on prem machines running rancher to gke in google cloud
+* Migrated our infrastructure from on prem machines running rancher to gke in google cloud
-* upgraded a large batch job that to an event driven system that improved accuracy, observability, reliability, speed and scaling potential of the system
+* Upgraded a large batch job that to an event driven system that improved accuracy, observability, reliability, speed and scaling potential of the system
-* created new revenue streams by adding the ability to communicate via the VAST spec to our adserver
+* Created new revenue streams by adding the ability to communicate via the VAST spec to our adserver
-* created a new reporting pipeline to track ad impression events for billing purposes
+* Created a new reporting pipeline to track ad impression events for billing purposes
-* created Streaming Ad Insertion Tracking capabilities for podcasting
+* Created Streaming Ad Insertion Tracking capabilities for podcasting
-* led code walkthrough's to help other developers understand the business logic of applications
+* Led code walkthrough's to help other developers understand the business logic of applications

 ### Megaphone
 Software Engineer (Golang) 09/2019 - 01/2021